 Tattva Bodha, Bhaja Govindam, Atma Bodha, Upadesha Sarah, Sadhana Panchakam, etc.

 Drg-Drshya Viveka, Vivekachudamani, Vakya Vritti, Panchadashi (Selected Chapters), Advaita Makaranda, Vedanta Sarah, Saddarshanam, Hastamalaka Stotram, Manisha Panchakam, Dakshinamurti Stotram, etc.

-- Shrimad Bhagavad Gita: This most sacred dialogue spells out the practical application aspect of the Upanishadic teaching.
-In other words, it shows us how to live Vedanta.
-This text is covered in the second year of the course along with Shankarabhashya.
+- Shrimad Bhagavad Gita: This most sacred dialogue focuses on the practical application of the Upanishadic teaching.
+In other words, it shows us how to live The text is covered in the second year of the course, along with Shankarabhashya.

 Major: Isha, Kena, Katha, Mundaka, Aitareya, Taittiriya, Prashna, Mandukya with Karika, Chandogya (Ch.
 6-8).